InformaticsMatters/fragmentor/README.md

 The process consists of three steps, described below:

 ### Standardisation
+Standardisation "normalises" the customer SMILES into a format suitable for on-going processing.
+It relies on files located in an S3 bucket as described above in **Configuring the S3 Directory Structure**.

+Using Ansible variables: -

+-  `unpacker` identifies the task file (in `roles/standardise/tasks`) that will be used to unpack the raw data files.
+A value of `decompress-gz-all` will use the logic defined in the task file `unpack-raw-decompress-gz-all.yaml`.
+-   `standinputfile` identifies the names of the decompressed files to be standardised, and is typically a regular expression like `s*.cxsmiles`
+-   `standardiser` identifies the Python module in the project `frag/standardise/scripts` directory that will interpret the raw data and produce the standardised file (based on the files collected by the `standinputfile` filename filter).
+    It is responsible for parsing the decompressed input file so it and the file must be compatible.

+These values are provided to the standardise play using a parameter file in the `roles/standardise/vars` directory.
+Its name is based on the vendor/library name.
+For example, the `xchem_dsip` library, e.g. `xchem_dsip-variables.yaml`.

-It's easier to run playbooks using a YAML-based parameter file, where all the control variables can be set.
-A typical parameter file (`parameters`) might look like this: -
+It's easier to run all our playbooks using a YAML-based parameter file, where all the main control variables can be set.
+A typical parameter file (`parameters.yaml`) might look like this: -

 ```yaml
 ---